-There are several species distributed in Kyrgyzstan and reported to be at risk from illegal and unsustainable hunting and trade: Siberian Ibex Capra sibirica, Snow Leopards Panthera uncia, Goitered Gazelle Gazella subgutturosa, and Argali Ovis ammon, including the Macro Polo Argali subspecies Ovis ammon polii (Table 12) (European Commission, 2019).
+There are several species distributed in Kyrgyzstan and reported to be at risk from illegal and unsustainable hunting and trade: Siberian Ibex Capra sibirica, Snow Leopards Panthera uncia, and Argali Ovis ammon, including the Macro Polo Argali subspecies Ovis ammon polii (Table 12) (European Commission, 2019).

 As mentioned previously, trade in items such as bones, teeth and claws from Snow Leopards is thought to result from their use as substitutes for medicinal trade in tiger bones, and also for use of skins for display as a symbol of wealth and power, with some instances in which retaliatory poaching for attacks on livestock have led to subsequent sale (Nowell et al., 2016, European Commission, 2019).
 Kyrgyzstan was identified as a range state with one of the highest frequencies of killing of Snow Leopards for trade based on reports by experts surveyed across 12 range states in a TRAFFIC report on Snow Leopard crime in 2016 (Nowell et al., 2016).
-Goitered Gazelles have been more recently targeted for their horns for use in Chinese Traditional Medicine, but are also hunted for trophies, and populations in Kyrgyzstan have almost disappeared in recent years (European Commission, 2019).
 Horns from Argali and Siberian Ibex are also targeted for use as hunting trophies (European Commission, 2019).
 In recent years, it is thought that Kyrgyzstan has become one of the top destinations for trophy hunting of both Argali and Siberian Ibex (Nordbø et al., 2017).
 A review of twelve CITES-listed species known to be targeted in trophy hunting in Asia identified that Kyrgyzstan had exported the second highest quantity of trophy items (after Russian Federation) between 2010 and 2019, mainly Siberian Ibex (average 108 trophy items a year) and Argali (88) (Parker et al., 2022).